MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/advanced-ediscovery-historical-versions.md

 ### Step 2: Turn on historical versions

 The next step is to turn on historical versions in Advanced eDiscovery.
-To turn on historical versions, a person must be an eDiscovery Administrator in your organization (a member of the eDiscovery Administrator subgroup in the eDiscovery Manager role group).
+To turn on historical versions for your organization, a person must be a global administrator or an eDiscovery Administrator  (a member of the eDiscovery Administrator subgroup in the eDiscovery Manager role group).
 After historical versions is turned on, it will apply to your entire organization.

 > [!IMPORTANT]
 > After you turn on historical versions, you won't be able to turn it off during the public preview.
 You will be able to turn it off after historical versions is released for general availability.